Source code for opendp.typing

 [docs] def get_dependencies(value: Union[Measurement, Transformation, Function]) -> Any: return getattr(value, "_dependencies", None)

-[docs] def get_dependencies_iterable(value: List[Union[Measurement, Transformation, Function]]) -> List[Any]: return list(map(get_dependencies, value))
+[docs] def get_dependencies_iterable(value: list[Union[Measurement, Transformation, Function]]) -> list[Any]: return list(map(get_dependencies, value))

 [docs] def get_carrier_type(value: Domain) -> Union[RuntimeType, str]: return value.carrier_type